What is fibrous dysplasia?

 Key points about fibrous dysplasia

-Fibrous dysplasia is a chronic disorder in which bone expands due to abnormal development of fibrous tissue.
+Fibrous dysplasia is a chronic disorder in which scar-like tissue grows in place of normal bone.
 Any bone can be affected.

 - Fibrous dysplasia usually occurs in children ages 3 to 15, but it sometimes is not diagnosed until adulthood.

-- The exact cause of fibrous dysplasia is not known, but it is not inherited.
+- The exact cause of fibrous dysplasia is not known, but it is not passed down through families.

-- Treatment may include surgery, medication, pain management, or physical therapy.
+- Treatment may include surgery, medicines, pain management, or physical therapy.

 - Before your visit, write down questions you want answered.